Alaska Recording Laws: Consent Rules and Penalties

 Can You Record Your Employer?

 Yes.
-As a one-party consent state, you can record conversations with your boss, HR, coworkers, or anyone else at work, as long as you’re part of the conversation.
+As a one-party consent state, you can record conversations with your boss, HR representatives, coworkers, or anyone else at work, as long as you participate in the conversation.
 This can be valuable for:

-Caution: While it’s legal, your employer may have policies against recording.
-Violating company policy isn’t criminal, but it could result in termination.
-Check your employee handbook.
+Caution: While recording your employer is legal under Alaska state law, your employer may have internal policies against recording in the workplace.
+Violating company policy is not a criminal offense, but it could result in disciplinary action or termination.
+Review your employee handbook before recording.

 Recording Police and Government Officials